Total Maximum Daily Load (TMDL)

 Water quality modeling is the linkage between the sources of pollution and the instream water quality of a given waterbody.
 A model is a representation of the water-quality processes that occur in a given waterbody.
 Water quality modeling can be resource-intensive.
 Different levels of complexity may be used depending on the level of confidence required in a given situation.

-Lake Oologah Draft TMDL Report and Public Notice
+Wister Lake Draft TMDL Report and Public Notice

 Please submit comments in writing to: Soojung Lim, Water Quality Division, Oklahoma Department of Environmental Quality, PO Box 1677, Oklahoma City, OK 73101-1677